-• Revenues for Financial Services increased approximately \$498.8 million, or 47.8%, to \$1,543.2 million for year ended December 31, 2015 from \$1,044.3 million for the year ended December 31, 2014.
-The increase in revenues for our Financial Services segment was primarily due to an increase in brokerage revenues in energy and commodities, foreign exchange, rates and credit, as well as an increase in equities and other asset classes, and an increase in market data and software solutions primarily driven by the acquisitions of GFI and R.P.
-Martin, as well as by organic growth from our desks in foreign exchange, energy and commodities.

-• Revenues for Real Estate Services increased approximately \$289.7 million, or 40.9%, to \$998.5 million for the year ended December 31, 2015 from \$708.8 million for the year ended December 31, 2014.
+- Revenues for Financial Services increased approximately \$501.7 million, or 47.9%, to \$1,548.2 million for year ended December 31, 2015 from \$1,046.4 million for the year ended December 31, 2014.
+The increase in revenues for our Financial Services segment was primarily due to an increase in brokerage revenues in energy and commodities, foreign exchange, rates and credit, as well as an increase in equities and other asset classes, and an increase in data, software and post-trade primarily driven by the acquisitions of GFI and R.P.
+Martin, as well as by organic growth from our desks in foreign exchange, energy and commodities. - Revenues for Real Estate Services increased approximately \$289.7 million, or 40.9%, to \$998.5 million for the year ended December 31, 2015 from \$708.8 million for the year ended December 31, 2014.
 The increase in revenues for our Real Estate Services segment was primarily due to the acquisitions of Cornish & Carey and ARA, and an increase in broker productivity along with favorable industry trends in sales and leasing for the U.S. commercial real estate market.

-- Total expenses for Financial Services increased approximately \$453.5 million, or 52.5%, to \$1,317.4 million for the year ended December 31, 2015 from \$863.8 million for the year ended December 31, 2014.
+- Total expenses for Financial Services increased approximately \$454.2 million, or 51.8%, to \$1,331.3 million for the year ended December 31, 2015 from \$877.1 million for the year ended December 31, 2014.
 The increase in expenses for our Financial Services Segment was primarily due to the acquisition of GFI and R.P.
 Martin. - Total expenses for Real Estate Services increased approximately \$229.0 million, or 35.8%, to \$868.7 million for the year ended December 31, 2015 from \$639.7 million for the year ended December 31, 2014.
 The increase in expenses for our Real Estate Services segment was primarily due to increased compensation associated with acquisitions. - Total expenses for the Corporate Items category increased approximately \$192.0 million, or 58.5%, to \$520.0 million for the year ended December 31, 2015 from \$328.0 million for the year ended December 31, 2014.
 The increase in expenses for Corporate Items was primarily due to increases in charges related to grants of exchangeability to limited partnership units during the year as compared to the year ended December 31, 2014 as well as a reserve on employee loans and a commitment to make charitable contributions.

 - Other income (losses), net, for Financial Services increased approximately \$15.3 million, or 28.9% to a gain of \$68.0 million for the year ended December 31, 2015 from a gain of \$52.8 million for the year ended December 31, 2014.
-The increase in other income (losses), net, for our Financial Services segment was primarily due to the earn-out portion and the related mark-to-market movements and/or hedging of the NASDAQ Transaction consideration. - Other income (losses), net, for the Corporate Items category increased approximately \$463.3 million to a gain of \$451.3 million for the year ended December 31, 2015 from a loss of \$12.0 million for the year ended December 31, 2014.
-The increase in other income (losses), net, for the Corporate Items category was primarily due to the disposition of all the equity interests that made up the Trayport business, which was completed on December 11, 2015.
+The increase in other income (losses), net, for our Financial Services segment was primarily due to the earn-out portion and the related mark-to-market movements and/or hedging of the NASDAQ transaction consideration. - Other income (losses), net, for the Corporate Items category increased approximately \$463.4 million to a gain of \$452.1 million for the year ended December 31, 2015 from a loss of \$11.3 million for the year ended December 31, 2014.
+The increase in other income (losses), net, for the Corporate Items category was primarily due to the disposition of the Trayport business, which was completed on December 11, 2015.